jasonswat/home_vbox_server/README.md

+## Installs virtualbox server on a minimal install of ubuntu server 16.04

+I used my tftpd_server cookbook to build the base ubuntu image, then this cookbook will be used to configure and install virtualbox and any other utilities

+This is a work in progress, I will remove this when completed

 Prereq, it needs chef to be installed.
 For the vm, I installed it manaully for the PXE boot version, I added the chef install to the preseed file.
 Here are the steps to install manually:

 ```